bencrbcp/dietcokebuttonformom/README.md

 ## Diet Coke button for mom

-A simple webapp with a Diet Coke button.
-Upon pressing it, you get notified through email and/or SMS the user of the button wants a diet Coke.
+A webapp with a Diet Coke button.
+When pressed, you get notified through email and/or SMS the user of the button wants a diet Coke.
+Made at the request of a friend.
-Originally requested by a friend for his mother's birthday, as she really likes Diet Coke.

 ![Demo gif](https://i.imgur.com/X7nVU3s.gif)

 ## Setup

 For the time being, the setup for this involves forking the project, adding your desired forms of contact info for notifications, and hosting it on your desired webapp platform.

-Since I didn't plan on publishing this project originally, the setup process is a little awkward right now.

 Recommended steps:
 <ol>